Search

 Or: "No one makes any money in the nonprofit sector."

 The term "nonprofit" does not mean that nonprofit professionals do not earn a salary.
 "Nonprofit" refers to the 501(c) tax code in the United States.
-Nongovernmental organization, or NGO, and "charity" are the common terms used outside the US.
+Nongovernmental organization, or NGO, and "charity" are the common terms used outside the U.S.

 Many people switch between the nonprofit, government, and private sectors during their careers.
 Each line of work presents its own set of challenges, but there are many talented people in all three sectors.